ChinaKnowledge.de -

 May 28, 2012 © Ulrich Theobald

-Chaoye qianzai 朝野僉載 "Draft notes from the court and the country" is a "brush notes" style (biji 筆記) collection of stories written by the Tang period 唐 (618-907) writer Zhang Zhuo 張鷟 (658?-730?), courtesy name Zhang Wencheng 張文成, style Fuxiuzi 浮休子.
-He came from Shenzhou 深州 (modern Shenxian 深縣, Hebei) and has also authored the encylcopedia Longjin fengsui pan 龍筋鳳髓判.
-The Chaoye qianzai includes stories about the life at the court and the capital during the reign of Empress Wu Zetian 武則天 (r.
+The Chaoye qianzai includes stories about life at the court and in the capital during the reign of Empress Wu Zetian 武則天 (r.
 690-704).
-It criticizes the secrecy of many decisions that were not taken by the staff of court officials but in many cases by "cruel officials" (kuli 酷吏) in minor positions that enjoyed the favour of the Empress.
-Among the historical accounts, a lot of ghost stories and reports of supernatural events are to be found which reflects the popularity of this type of story during the first millennium CE.
-The Song period 宋 (960-1279) writer Hong Mai 洪邁 therefore criticised the Chaoye qianzai as a concoction of unimportant and profane romances.
-This criticism is unjustified when considering that Zhang Zhuo recorded a lot of first-hand information that was also used in the highly venerated universal history Zizhi tongjian 資治通鑒.
-It also includes information about less famous early Tang poets like Lu Zhaolin 盧照鄰, Yang Jiong 楊炯, Luo Binwang 駱賓王 or Qiao Zhizhi 喬知之 and the reception of their writings.
-The Chaoye qianzai is furthermore also an excellent source of popular Tang period rhymes and proverbs.
+It criticises the secrecy surrounding many decisions, which were often made not by court officials but by "cruel officials" (kuli 酷吏) in minor positions who enjoyed the Empress's favour.
+Among the historical accounts, many ghost stories and reports of supernatural events can be found, reflecting the popularity of such stories during the first millennium CE.
+The Song-period 宋 (960-1279) writer Hong Mai 洪邁 (1123-1202) therefore criticised the Chaoye qianzai as a concoction of trivial and profane romances.
+This criticism is unjustified, considering that Zhang Zhuo recorded a great deal of firsthand information, which was also used in the highly revered universal history Zizhi tongjian 資治通鑒.
+It also includes details about less well-known early Tang poets such as Lu Zhaolin 盧照鄰 (c.
+634-689), Yang Jiong 楊炯 (650-693), Luo Binwang 駱賓王 (c.
+640-c.
+684), and Qiao Zhizhi 喬知之 (died 697), along with the reception of their writings.
+Furthermore, the Chaoye qianzai serves as an excellent source of popular rhymes and proverbs.

 Sources:

-Li Xueqin 李學勤, Lü Wenyu 呂文鬰 (1996).
-Siku da cidian 四庫大辭典, Changchun: Jilin daxue chubanshe, vol. 2, p.
-2138.
+Li Xueqin 李學勤, and Lü Wenyu 呂文郁, eds.
+1996.
+Siku da cidian 四庫大辭典, vol. 2, 2138.
+Changchun: Jilin daxue chubanshe.